 Check out your local thrift or antique store.
 They usually have ample options for all price ranges.
-Etsy is also an option, but with shipping, the costs can add up quickly.
+Etsy is also an option, but usually does require shipping, which means the costs can add up quickly.

-I always look for cups that have chips or cosmetic defects to save money.
+I always look for teacups that have chips or cosmetic defects to save money.

-Gold flatware instantly adds a bit of fancy to any food photo.
+Gold flatware instantly adds a bit of fancy to any food photography styling.

 Gold flatware, especially if you get a cheap set, will easily tarnish or scratch off.
-Make sure you only wash it by hand in warm water and dry it immediately.
+Be sure you only wash them by hand in warm water then dry them immediately.

-Pro tip: To save a bit of money, you can also spray paint an old set of silverware to use for food styling.
+PRO TIP: To save money, you can also spray paint an old set of silverware to use for styling.

-White bowls are an obvious choice for the food photographer.
+White bowls are an obvious choice for a food photographer.
 What better way to highlight a beautiful dish than a clean white styling palette?

 I love pairing a bright white bowl on a white shooting surface with a colourful recipe so the food really pops.

 Just like white bowls, white plates are a must for any food photographer.
-Look for smooth plates with a matte finish and no rim if you can find them.
+Similar to white bowls, look for smooth plates with a matte finish and no rim (if you can find them).